Devaynes v Noble: Exception to the rule

 The rule does not apply to payments made by a fiduciary out of an account which contains a mixture of trust funds and the fiduciary's personal money.
 In such a case, if the trustee misappropriates any moneys belonging to the trust, the first amount so withdrawn by him will not be allocated to the discharge of his funds held on trust but towards the discharge of his own personal deposits, even if such deposits were in fact made later in order of time.
 In such cases, the fiduciary is presumed to spend their own money first before misappropriating money from the trust; see Re Hallett's Estate (1879) 13 Ch D 696.
 The rule is founded on the principles of equity.
 If a fiduciary has mixed his or her own money with sums of trust money in a private account, withdrawals are attributed to his or her own money as far as possible, Re MacDonald [1975] Qd R 255.
 However, if the funds of two beneficiaries, or of a beneficiary and an innocent volunteer, are mixed the rule determines their respective entitlements, Re Diplock.

 Applications to a partnership

 The rule has special application in relation to partnerships upon the death of a partner.
 In most jurisdictions, the death of a partner ordinarily has the legal effect of dissolution.
 The partners' personal representatives have no right to step into the partner's shoes; they cannot take part in its management; they can only claim the deceased partner's share in the assets of the firm.
 The banker, who provides financial accommodation to the firm, can have no objection in continuing the account; the bank can presume that the surviving partners will account to the representatives of the deceased for his share in the assets.
 Where the firm has a debit balance, the account should be stopped to fix the liability of the estate of the deceased partner and to avoid the operation of the rule in Clayton's case.

+Application in security

+Where an overdraft or other running account is secured by a charge, guarantee, or similar, the result can be that the account becomes unsecured to the extent that repayments decrease the debit balance.
+For example, if an overdraft of 1000 is secured, and repayments take the balance to 400, the borrower's subsequent drawing on the remaining 600 of the facility will not be secured, as it is considered a new loan.
+Payments into the account are applied first to the earliest overdrawing, and so they discharge that earlier liability.

+Security agreements therefore almost invariably provide for the rule to be contracted out of.